LiberTEM/sparseconverter/README.md

 * Get converter function for a pair of formats
 * Convert to a target format
 * Find most efficient conversion pair for a range of possible inputs and/or outputs

+That way it can help to implement format-specific optimized versions of an algorithm, to specify which formats are supported by a specific routine, to adapt to availability of CuPy on a target machine, and to perform efficient conversion to supported formats as needed.

 ## Supported array formats
 * [`numpy.ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html)